lFreecss/Art-Bible/docs/README.md

 ![3](Images/590_05-ColorMap_notext_01.jpg)
 ![4](Images/590_07-GraphicPatterns_notext_01.jpg)

-### Color Palette
+### 3. Color Palette

-We designate a set of colors suitable for the decoration of a certain element so that it is in tune with the rest:
+As I mentioned before, **color** is one of the most important artistic factors.
+It is very useful to leave a pragmatic image to the player.
+That's the reason why we designate a set of colors suitable for the decoration of a certain element so that it is in tune with the rest.
+In this section it is important to write elements like hues, saturation and  vibrance&values.
-* Color Swatches.
-* Vibrance and values.
-* Environments with distinctly different palette choices.
-* Saturation .
-* Hues.

 ![Palette](Images/game_colors_over_the_years.png)
 ![Palette 2](Images/journey_colors.jpg)
 ![environment](Images/environmentow.png)

-### User interface
+### 4. User interface
-* The differences of detail in narrative, gameplay and UI.
+The differences of detail in narrative, gameplay and UI.
 Sometimes different levels of detail are used for certain things in a videogame.
-An example would be when in League of Legends you choose a character that presents a high level of detail in the UI and then, in gameplay is a simpler model.
-* Font.
-* Animations.
-* Menu items and hud.
+That's why you have to decide the whole artistic section of the UI separately, besides taking into account elements such as fonts, animations and the menu items and hud.

 ![UI](Images/fantasy-game-gui2.JPG)

-### Technical Guidelines
+### 5. Technical Guidelines

+Writing the most technical part of the document.
+It is a section that is used especially for groups.
+Even so, today you usually leave a record of the tools with which you have built a certain element.
+The points of interest to write in this section would be:

 * Exporting.
 It is important to know in what formats we are going to save the files.
 * Naming Conventions.
 Nomenclature.